defold/doc/docs/en/tutorials/main-menu.md

 ---
 title: Main menu code sample
-brief: In this sample, we demonstrate effects to present a main menu.
+brief: In this sample, you learn effects to present a main menu.
 ---
 # Main menu